-Little can be as concerning as the sudden onset of a strange sound from beneath your vehicle’s hood.
-No matter the type of sound, one’s thoughts automatically begin to turn toward impending engine failure and the excessive expenditure that might result from such an issue.
+Do you have a noisy, rattly engine?
+Perhaps you hear a rhythmic ticking noise coming from under the hood.
+No matter the type of unusual sound, one’s thoughts automatically begin to turn toward impending engine failure and the headache such an issue might cause.

 Is Engine Ticking Normal?